Leonardo5525/Python-Crash-Course/Part I/Chapter 4 - Working with Lists.md

 ```

 **Note:** When compared with lists, tuples are simple data structures.
 Set of values that should not be changed through out the life of a program.

+## Summary
+In this chapter you learned how to work:
+- Efficiently with the elements in a list,
+- Through a list using a for loop,
+- Uses indentation to structure a program,
+- Avoid some common indentation errors,
+- Make simple numerical lists and some operations performing with numerical lists,
+- Slice a list to work with a subset of items,
+- Copy lists properly using a slice,
+- Tuples, which provide a degree of protection to a set of values that shouldn’t change, and how to style your increasingly complex code to make it easy to read.